When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints: Results and Analysis

 \subsection{Structural and System-Level Predictors}

 Figure~\ref{fig:predictor_comparison} reports slice-level predictive performance across three tasks: stall classification, slowdown regression, and T-depth inversion classification.
-Among the structural indicators on the constructed dataset, slack ratio is modestly but consistently more informative than T-depth in the non-degenerate regimes.
+Among the structural indicators in this controlled evaluation, slack ratio is modestly but consistently more informative than T-depth in the non-degenerate regimes.
 Using paired bootstrap resampling over evaluation slices, the average within-slice AUC advantage of slack ratio over T-depth is 0.007 for stall classification (95\%~CI [0.002, 0.012]) and 0.013 for T-depth inversion classification (95\%~CI [0.008, 0.018]).
 For slowdown regression the effect is in the same direction but does not reach statistical significance (95\%~CI~[$-$0.002, 0.014]).

 The improvement is modest, but slack ratio reflects a structural property that T-depth does not capture: the freedom to redistribute T-gate demand across time steps.
 This difference is most visible in the high- and medium-compressibility regimes, where reordering freedom exists and burst shaping matters.
 In the low-compressibility control regime, structural variation is largely absent and all predictors approach non-informative behavior, as shown by the control-slice markers in Fig.~\ref{fig:predictor_comparison}.